Red Dead Redemption 2 on PC: could it happen?

 Rockstar's open-world Western game Red Dead Redemption 2 launched to huge acclaim in late October, albeit as a console exclusive for Xbox One and PS4.

-While it's not exactly a restrictive release, committed PC players have been left twiddling their thumbs in the vague hope of a PC port coming down the line.
-And they might have had their prayers answered.
+While that's not exactly a restrictive release, committed PC players have been left twiddling their thumbs in the vague hope of a PC port coming down the line.

-We've run through all the latest rumors pointing to a PC release – and when we'd expect it to land.
+So if you don't have a console from Sony or Microsoft, what are your prospects for getting your hands on Read Dead 2 any time soon?
+We've run through all the latest rumors pointing to a PC release, and made our best guesses for when we'd expect it to land.

 Red Dead Redemption 2: PC rumors